 Lenin, 1915

-Thus, Red Fightback opposes organisations such as the Labour Party, which, throughout their history, have presented themselves as a “democratic socialist” alternative in bourgeois politics–including in the more contemporary form of Corbynism.
+Thus, Red Fightback opposes organisations such as the Labour Party, which, throughout their history, have presented themselves as a “democratic socialist” alternative in bourgeois politics–such as in the form of Corbynism.
 Democratic socialism is ultimately just an outwardly more “progressive” form of social democracy, which fights for a temporary equilibrium between classes rather than for the end of class society.
 We oppose all such opportunist organisations in Britain invested in the lie that involvement in bourgeois politics is the only means with which to create radical change, including “green capitalist” responses to the environmental crisis.
 We also distinguish ourselves from other tendencies that divert from an emancipatory, internationalist, proletarian class struggle, such as anarchism or social chauvinism.

 Oppressive structures that compound class oppression